Krillh/Airzlinshire/Gvar/Old Gvar.md

 - \[tɻ\] -> \[tj\] (ty)
 - \[dɻ\] -> \[dj\] (dy)

 Old Gvar also has vowels.
-It uses the following vowels (in IPA): u, o, a, e, i.
+It uses the following vowels (in IPA): a, i, u, e, o.

 ## Romanization
 The consonants in Old Gvar are Romanized as follows (Romanized, IPA):